 We posted the Articles of Faith (with the first 2 for January) right on the podium so they’re really easy for the kids to read!

-Next, there will be a talk, if any was prepared during the week.
+Next, there will be a talk, if any was assigned during the week.
 Otherwise, they’ll ask if someone wants to share a testimony or experience they had this past week.

-My Presidency is amazing at being short and sweet with their opening exercises with no extra fluff!
+My Presidency is amazing at being short and sweet with their opening with no extra fluff!